 Unfortunately, though, one stereotype does hold true: Millennials seem more loyal to their preferred smartphone brand than to their employers.
 In fact, a recent Gallup report shows that 21% of Millennials have switched jobs in the past year– that’s three times as often as Gen-Xers and other non-Millennials.

 So how can employers keep these tech-savvy, participation-trophy-loving workers from seeking greener pastures?
+Here are Ways to Retain your Millennial Employees

 Here’s what leading experts have to say about closing the generational loyalty gap: